I'm a provider

 Please wait while you are redirected.

-POLICYUse of baroreflex stimulation implanted devices is considered investigational.
+POLICYUse of baroreflex stimulation implanted devices is considered investigational in all situations including but not limited to treatment of hypertension and heart failure.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.